NCIP/cgr-bambino/README.md

-More Information at: https://cgwb.nci.nih.gov/goldenPath/bamview/documentation/index.html Website for access to TCGA and public data sets : https://cgwb.nci.nih.gov/cgi-bin/bambino
+More Information at: https://cgwb.nci.nih.gov/goldenPath/bamview/documentation/index.html Website for access to TCGA and public data sets : https://cgwb.nci.nih.gov/cgi-bin/bambino (if this is unavailable, use the "bambinojars.tar' file (above) to get the jars and documentation in a tar file)

 Written in Java.
 Uses 3rd party libraries (in jar files).